Bill Bentley (music producer): Music industry

 Bentley was with Warner Bros.
 Records from 1986 to 2006, at which point he became the personal public relations representative of Neil Young, as well as the chief executive officer of Sonic Boomers Inc., an internet-based music news and information site, modeled "as something like Pitchfork Media for the older set, or maybe something like No Depression on the Web."
 He also became the A & R Director at Vanguard Records, where his first signing was Merle Haggard.
 He joined Concord Records's A&R department in 2015, and was A&R director for Alejandro Escovedo's Burn Something Beautiful release.
 He also co-produced the 6-CD set Otis Redding Live at the Whisky a Go Go: The Complete Recordings.
-Bentley remains a longtime contributor of music reviews and music articles to the Austin Chronicle. and writes the monthly reviews column Bentley's Bandstand at www.americanahighways.org.
+Bentley remains a longtime contributor of music reviews and music articles to the Austin Chronicle. and writes the monthly reviews column "Bentley's Bandstand" at www.americanahighways.org.

 Bentley's first book, Smithsonian Rock & Roll: Live and Unseen, was published by Smithsonian Books in October 2017.
 He is presently writing for Neil Young Archives, and started Water Bros.
 Films in 2019.
-The company is developing a documentary on longtime music manager Elliot Roberts (Joni Mitchell, Neil Young, Geffen-Roberts Management, Bob Dylan, Tom Petty and others), who passed away in 2019.
-Bentley produced a second tribute album for the late singer Roky Erickson, titled May the Circle Remain Unbroken, released by Light in the Attic Records in 2021, and is presently producing a tribute album to Lou Reed titled The Power of the Heart, to be released by Light in the Attic Records in October 2023.
+The company is developing a documentary on longtime music manager Elliot Roberts (Joni Mitchell, Neil Young, Geffen-Roberts Management, Bob Dylan, Tom Petty and others), who died in 2019.
+Bentley produced a second tribute album for the late singer Roky Erickson, titled May the Circle Remain Unbroken, released by Light in the Attic Records July 2021.
+Bill Bentley also produced the Lou Reed tribute album The Power of the Heart, released by Light in the Attic Records on April 20, 2024, featuring Keith Richards, Rufus Wainwright, Rickie Lee Jones and other artists.